 Taking all of these into account, here are 3 categories of easy languages for you to get started with if you already know English.

 Das ist mein Haus.

 Dit is my huis.

-It doesn’t take long to crack the code and figure out that these four lines say the same thing in closely related West Germanic languages (English, Dutch, German, and Afrikaans, from top to bottom).
-Maybe some of the words for “that” are a bit more of a stretch, but how quickly do all the others fall into place when you look at them?
+It doesn’t take long to crack the code and figure out that these four lines say the same thing in closely related Western Germanic languages (English, Dutch, German and Afrikaans, from top to bottom).

 This is what it’s like when you start learning a language related to your own.
-You’ll see cognates, or words that have a common origin and similar meanings, like little hints buried in a foreign language sentence.
+You’ll see cognates or words that have common origins and similar meanings—like little hints buried in a foreign language sentence.

 Effortless Phonology: Languages with Painless Pronunciation

-If learning all the new sounds of a foreign language is your biggest challenge, you should consider starting with a language like one of these:
+If learning all the new sounds of a foreign language is your biggest challenge, you should consider starting with one of these languages:

 Goodbye Grammar Book: Languages with Simple Structures